x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-equipment-mailboxes.md

 - [Set-CalendarProcessing](https://technet.microsoft.com/library/000bc90f-1d00-4384-ab59-d6cf6f674825.aspx)

-Here are some examples of using the Shell to change equipment mailbox properties.
+Here are some examples of using Exchange Online PowerShell to change equipment mailbox properties.

 This example changes the display name and primary SMTP address (called the default reply address) for the MotorPool 1 equipment mailbox.
 The previous reply address is kept as a proxy address.